potatomat0/twins/Documents/supabase_connection_and_schema_guide.md

   1) User signs up in Create Account.
   2) If no session is returned (email unconfirmed), app navigates to Verify Email screen.
   3) User enters the 6-digit code → `verifyOtp()`; if session still absent, app signs in with email/password.
   4) App upserts profile under the authenticated session and navigates to Dashboard (auto-login).
+In other words, `auth.users` receives the initial signup payload, and only after the email is confirmed do we write to `public.profiles`.

 Relevant code files:
 - `services/supabase.ts` – client creation, auth helpers, `upsertProfile`, `fetchProfile`, `fetchMyProfile`, OTP helpers.